Yoga Insights, Health Tips

 All straight legged forward bends, the gazing point is foot. some of you are so habitually accustomed to dropping head and looking at a point behind knees, that you are forgetting to look a bit forward.
 Please remember.

 And now, backroll is something we are doing for perhaps first time in the weekday classes.
-It is important you go easy on that. some of you are rolling on the back of the neck, which is positively injury developing, and some of you kind of twist to side, which is also not advisable.
+It is important you go easy on that.
+Some of you are rolling on the back of the neck, which is positively injury developing, and some of you kind of twist to side, which is also not advisable some injuries may even require a visit to a back doctor.
 Let me just type down a few points.

 As you are rolling back, there should be a good curling action, as if you are curling yourself into the shape of a ball; the knees should be bent during your intitial backrolls.
 Curl the pelvis towards torso, and as knees go just beyond the line of the head, that is the time you have to actively push off the hands, as if you want to straighten the elbows fully, as well as driving through the toes towards the direction you are rolling.
 At this point the legs straighten.